 Gently rolling and flat on a mix of bike paths and roads.
 Beginner to moderate cycling level.

 6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, boat trip on the Snake River or Jenny Lake in Wyoming, 1 hour of yoga, 1 bicycle class, detailed cue sheets, van support & trained guides.

 Fly in/out of Jackson Hole, WY.
 WomanTours will provide a shuttle at 2:00pm from Jackson Hole to Driggs, ID for the start of the tour for $35.
 The tour ends in Jackson Hole and we will shuttle you to the airport, arriving by 2:00pm.
 You may also drive to Driggs, ID, leave your car there for the week and we will take you back to your car after the tour, arriving by 3:30pm.

 "I just finished the Teton Tour.
 It was SPECTACULAR.
 I am in awe of the landscape and the incredible guides that made all the organization seem relaxed and effortless, and we all know that’s not easy."

 DAY 1: Meet at our modern, spacious condominiums in Driggs, Idaho, for a rental bike fitting at 4:00 p.m., orientation at 6:00 p.m., and dinner at 7:00 p.m.

 After a picnic lunch, we’ll have an “effective bicycling” workshop for anyone who would like to learn more about bike handling, proper shifting, effective pedaling and nutrition.
 Our guides will also be able to help you learn how to change a flat tire if you’re interested.
 28 miles.

-DAY 3: After a hearty breakfast, we’ll shuttle a quick 10 miles up to Targhee Ski Resort.
+DAY 3: We start the morning with a quick shuttle up to Targhee Ski Resort.
 Once at the base of the mountain, you can choose to hike up or down on your own or to hop on the chair lift.
-There is a breathtaking view from the top you won’t want to miss.
-You’ll see snow-capped Grand Teton Mountain standing at 13,770’.
-You’ll understand that the Tetons were obviously named by French traders from the Idaho side.
+There is a breathtaking view from the top you won't want to miss.
+You'll see snow-capped Grand Teton Mountain standing at 13,770'.
+You'll understand that the Tetons were obviously named by French traders from the Idaho side.